App shell & overlays

 The grid collects its focusables in document order and treats them as a columns-wide table.
 From index i: RIGHT goes to i + 1 unless you are at the right edge, LEFT to i - 1 unless at the left edge, DOWN to i + columns, UP to i - columns.
 With wrap, edge moves loop to the other side of the same row/column instead of clamping.

-import { FocusGrid, Focusable, Text, For } from "@pocketjs/core/components";
+import { FocusGrid, Focusable, Text } from "@pocketjs/framework/components";

 <FocusGrid class="flex-row flex-wrap gap-2 w-[440]" columns={3} wrap>